petersatsuse/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-virtual-machine-scale-set.md

 <!-- no images necessary if steps are straightforward -->

 1. Open the [Azure portal](https://portal.azure.com).
-1. Go to your VMSS.
+1. Go to your Virtual Machine Scale Set.
 1. Select **Overview**.
 1. Select **Stop** at the top of the page to deallocate the scale set.
 1. Go to **Configurations** on the left.